microsoft/Windows-universal-samples/Samples/CameraFrames/README.md

 ### Additional remarks

-**Note** The Windows universal samples for Windows 10 require Visual Studio 2017 Update 2 and Windows SDK version 14332 or above to build.
+**Note** The Windows universal samples require Visual Studio to build and Windows 10 to execute.

 To obtain information about Windows 10 development, go to the [Windows Dev Center](https://dev.windows.com).